-School of Middle Eastern and North African Studies provides an opportunity for students who are interested in working in public and non-profit organizations and agencies through for-credit Internships.
+The School of Middle Eastern and North African Studies provides an opportunity for students who are interested in working in public and non-profit organizations and agencies through for-credit internships.
 Middle Eastern and North African Studies majors/minors may receive up to three units of MENAS credit.

 - Be in good academic standing with the University of Arizona and have maintained at least a 2.00 GPA (major and cumulative) at the University of Arizona before enrolling for internship credits.

-- Must complete at least one full-time semester at the University of Arizona.
+- Have completed at least one full-time semester at the University of Arizona.

-- Must complete at least one course in MENAS or a similar subject area.
+- Have completed at least one course in MENAS or a similar subject area.

 - Be a declared major or minor in the department offering the internship.
 (Non-Majors and minors can earn elective credit but are held to the same standards and requirements.)

 Note: Students in the Honors College should consult with an Honors College advisor regarding Honors credit for an internship.